Bet on The Belmont Stakes

 Stamina Pedigree

 Look for horses whose sires, dams, or close relatives have done well over long distances.
 Especially if the horse is proven on dirt, then having close relatives who run well long on grass or dirt is fine.
-Some sires are very well known stamina merchants: four Tapit sons have won the Belmont Stakes, and others like Uncle Mo, Curlin, and Awesome Again have also produced recent winners.
+Some sires are very well known stamina merchants: four Tapit sons have won the Belmont Stakes, and others like Uncle Mo, Curlin, Awesome Again, and Arrogate have also produced recent winners.

 Checking out the horses’ siblings out of the same dam can point out live runners, too.
 For example, in 2006 and 2007, Jazil and Rags to Riches won the Belmont.
 They were by different sires, Seeking the Gold and A. P. Indy, but both were out of the same mare named Better Than Honour!